kubestellar/kubestellar/docs/content/direct/wds.md

 ## Controllers Running in a WDS

-When a space is configured as a WDS, the following controllers are deployed:
+When a space is configured as a WDS, the following controllers are deployed (via separate PCHs):

 1. **KubeStellar Controller Manager**: Watches `BindingPolicy` objects and creates corresponding `Binding` objects that contain references to concrete workload objects and destination clusters.
+(Deployed by the `wds-kubestellar` PCH)

 2. **Transport Controller**: Projects KubeStellar workload and control objects from the WDS into the Inventory and Transport Space (ITS).
+(Deployed by the `wds-transport` PCH)

 These controllers are managed as Deployment objects in the KubeFlex hosting cluster.